netdata/blog/content/posts/open-source-contributions.md

 But you can keep people around by following a pretty simple rule: **Contributors are volunteers, and gratefulness always flows toward volunteers.** They are not lucky to have the opportunity to work on your project.
 You are lucky to benefit from their time and expertise.

 And here is where we shift away from marketing and toward management.

+### Address issues before the contributor's interest fades

+Every issue has an expiration date.
+You have to move quickly, because you can never be sure when that expiration will come.

+If you don't accept the user's issue as a valid real-life scenario before time runs out, you're going to lose them as a contributor forever.
+And that's a shame, because contributors are valuable testers and quality assurance checkers—they're running your project in some vital part of their life, after all.

+Netdata's contributors have made it production-quality in dozen of use cases that we would have never been able to figure out on our own.
+We try to remember that as we consistently work to address new issues quickly.

+{{< figure src="/img/open-source-contributions_issues.png" alt="A screenshot of issues in the Netdata GitHub repository" position="center" style="border-radius: 4px;" caption="As always, trying our hardest to engage issues straightaway." captionPosition="center" >}}

 ### Find work that your contributors enjoy